geezorg/evd/README.md

 The Ethiopian Variation Database is a subject of the EMUFI initiative that has as its objective the cataloging and publication of a simple database of the variant glyphs within the Ethiopic inventory.
-The variation database is developed to help organize, review, and manage variant collections for EMFUI project.
+The variation database is developed to help organize, review, and manage variant collections for the EMFUI project.
 The project artifacts will be consumed directly by EMUFI as its primary resource for variants.